Remote Support Sample Script

 Once you finish remote control, close all applications that you have opened on remote PC.

-Then you will activate the remote conversation window to let him/her see your message that you have done.
+Then you should activate the remote conversation window to let him/her see your message that you have done.

 Let your customer take control back: